pixielabs/rspec-timings/README.md

 ## Getting started

-There's two parts to storing test results with rspec-timings:
+There's two parts to storing test results with RSpec-timings:

 1. You'll need this app deployed somewhere, e.g. on Heroku, and a project set up in it corresponding to the app you're monitoring.
-2. In the app you wish to monitor, you'll need to add an extra step in your CI to send the test results to rspec-timings.
+2. In the app you wish to monitor, you'll need to add an extra step in your CI to send the test results to RSpec-timings.

 ## Running locally